hyperledger/iroha-2-docs/src/guide/python.md

 register = Register(Expression(Value(Identifiable(domain))))
 ```

-We are creating a domain and wrapping it in multiple type-erasing
+Instead, we are creating a domain and wrapping it in multiple type-erasing
 constructs.
 A domain is wrapped in `Identifiable` (which would be a trait
 in Rust), which is wrapped in `Value`, which is wrapped in `Expression`,
 which finally is wrapped in the `Register` instruction.
 This is not
-entirely against Python's conventions, (it is strongly typed, after all),
+entirely against Python conventions (it is strongly typed, after all), and
-and not entirely counter-intuitive, once you see the corresponding Rust
+not entirely counter-intuitive, once you see the corresponding Rust code.
-code.

 The instruction to register must be submitted, in order for anything to
 happen.